DanilKarasev/moderating_app_frontend/README.md

 # Moderating ads application
 Presented app is an interface of moderating ads created by users.
 Ads being loaded by 10 pcs.
 To load a new list of ads, you have to make a decision of all 10's.
+It is a frontend part.
+Backend located here `https://moderating-app-backend.herokuapp.com/`

 # Technical requirements
 - Avoid react - redux